tamil4511/classroom_project/README.md

-# Classroom Management System
+# Classroom_project

-Welcome to the Classroom Management System, a web application designed to facilitate classroom interactions, document sharing, and collaboration among users.
+ A web application designed to facilitate classroom interactions, document sharing, and collaboration among users.
 This platform provides a seamless environment for educators and students to engage in productive academic discussions and resource sharing.

 ## Key Features